Liz Katz: Cosplay career

 Katz began cosplaying professionally after winning IGN’s Best Cosplay at WonderCon 2012.
 In 2014, Katz began playing video games live on Twitch and posting gaming videos on her YouTube channel.

 In 2013, Katz undertook a crowdfunding effort to fund a cosplay outfit, raising US$4,690, starting from her original goal of US$650.
 This prompted a debate in some circles on the use of crowdfunding for cosplay.

 Playboy ranked Katz as the fifth sexiest cosplayer in 2014.
 FHM ranked her as the fourth sexiest cosplayer in 2016.
 Katz has since featured prominently at many cons and other events.

 Katz has appeared in a number of Sam Macaroni's works and had over 1,200,000 Instagram followers as of June 2022.

 Personal life

-Katz has three children.
-She first gave birth to a son when she was twenty.
+Katz first gave birth to a son when she was twenty.
 Twelve years after her first child, she became pregnant once more, after entering into a relationship with YouTuber H2O Delirious.
 She gave birth to a daughter in September 2020, and to another daughter in December 2021.